This article may contain compensated links. Please read the disclosure for more info.

 Step two is to identify the quality.
 (This will be covered in the next lesson.)

 Measuring the distance from one note to the next is very easy.
 Simply count!

-These intervals up to an octave are called Simple Intervals, because they are, (duh), simple! :)
+These intervals, reaching up to an octave, are called Simple Intervals because they are (duh) simple! :)

 So, a ninth is actually an octave plus a second.
-A tenth an octave plus a third etc. These larger intervals (more than an octave) are called compound intervals.
+A tenth is an octave plus a third etc. These larger intervals (more than an octave) are called compound intervals.

-There is a little trick to learning how to quickly identify and remembering musical intervals.
+There is a little trick to learning how to quickly identify and remember musical intervals:

-Yes!
-One note in the interval is a line note, and the other a space note.
+Did you notice that one note in the interval is a line note, and the other is a space note?
 They have an "uneven" look.
 But the numbers?
 They are even!
 (2,4,6,8)

 See, it's pretty easy to identify each interval without counting!

-See how in each of these intervals, both notes are either space-space or line-line.
+See how both notes are either space-space or line-line in each of these intervals?

 Now you see how easy it was to understand the basic, simple intervals.